NESCLiC/nesclic.github.io/index.md

 * Refine skills by participating as instructors at other member institutions

-Financial commitment: Cost of shared Carpentry membership ($1000/person) plus training expenses (travel or hosting) Time commitment: (2) – two-day training workshops plus committee work
+Financial commitment: Cost of shared Carpentry membership ($1000/person) plus training expenses (travel or hosting)

+Time commitment: (2) – two-day training workshops plus committee work

+NESCLiC has established bylaws and members contribute to the consortium by participating in one of several roles:
+* Carpentries liaison
+* Membership/Recruiting
+* Assessment
+* Outreach
+* Workshop coordination

 ## Become a Member